tanul-mathur/music-through-the-ages/Story.md

 ![](https://github.com/tanul-mathur/music-through-the-ages/blob/master/plots/initial_data_boxplot.jpeg)

-Quick and dirty box plots on the standardized features makes it super clear to visualize the overall characterstics of the dataset.
+Quick and dirty box plots on the standardized features makes it super clear to visualize the overall characteristics of the dataset.
 Few highlights appear now -

  * Dance, Energy, Loudness are definitely key themes, the distribution of songs seems to be skewed towards the higher side
  * Similarly on the other end of the spectrum highly speechy or acoustic songs are a rarity among the top 100